 You can learn more about what to wear in Abu Dhabi without offending over here.

-We would urge you not to let your kids run around naked at the beach in Abu Dhabi.
+We urge you not to let your kids run naked at the beach in Abu Dhabi.
 It’s culturally inappropriate as well as dangerous.

-Your child’s skin needs protecting from the strong middle eastern sun, even in winter.
-We recommend UV suits or rash guards for all children as these help to protect them from the sun as well as jellyfish stings.
+Your child’s skin needs protection from the strong middle eastern sun, even in winter.
+We recommend UV suits or rash guards for all children as these help protect them from the sun and jellyfish stings.

 Get a complete guide of what to pack to deal with the sun and heat in Abu Dhabi here.